 Looking back, I felt so fortunate to have taken Professor YY’s Data Visualization class.
 That was my first experience of using Python and I learned a very important skill, i.e., visualize data.

 I mentioned this above.
 Althought Professor YY have papers published in top journals, he was very humble.
 I learned a lot from this.

-Here at IU, we called a teaching assistant as graduate assistant (do not lead lectures) and associate instructors (do lead lectures, as the name suggests). ↩︎
+Here at IU, we called a teaching assistant as graduate assistant (do not lead lectures) and associate instructors (usually lead discussions). ↩︎

 Professor YY usually communicates with students on Slack. ↩︎